What Is Gingivitis?

 The Symptoms

-• A mild case of gingivitis can only be detected by a dentist on an X-ray or with the help of instruments that look for pockets between the gum and the teeth.
+• A mild case of gingivitis can only be detected by the dentist in Murfreesboro TN on an X-ray or with the help of instruments that look for pockets between the gum and the teeth.

 • However, the following symptoms should put you on your guard: